Ayurvedic Diet Basics: How to Eat for Better Health

 Vegetables

-Squash (summer and winter types) are the best!
+Squash (summer and winter types) is the best!
 Sweet potatoes, beets, parsnips, asparagus, cabbage, eggplant, and okra are also good choices.
 Try cooked radish, kohlrabi, or turnip.
 Foods that take longer to grow have a stabilizing quality.
 This is good if you want to age slowly.
 Consequently, green leafy vegetables are to be kept to a minimum if you want a long life and no parasites.

 Try some less common root veggies: yam, taro, lotus, yucca.
 Avoid tomatoes and potatoes (South American– but sweet potato is fine).
-Peas, beans, and brassicas can cause Vata aggravation (i.e. gas) so prepare with a little hing and ghee.
+Peas, beans, and brassicas can cause Vata aggravation (i.e. gas), so prepare with a little hing and ghee.
 Cook and spice all vegetables.

 Meat